odpi/egeria-docs/site/docs/connectors/discovery/apache-atlas-discovery-service.md

 ---8<-- "snippets/systems/apache-atlas-intro.md"

-The Apache Atlas Discovery Service builds a [discovery analysis report](/concepts/discovery-analysis-report) that describes the types defined in the Apache Atlas server and the numbers of instances that are found of these types.
+The Apache Atlas Open Discovery Service builds a [discovery analysis report](/concepts/discovery-analysis-report) that describes the types defined in the Apache Atlas server and the numbers of instances that are found of these types.

 ---8<-- "snippets/discovery-services/discovery-service-config-summary.md"